-43M.N.
-Obasi, 'The Abuse of Positions by Directors of Companies Vis-à-vis the Interest of Shareholders, IJILJ Vol. 4, December 2019, 185.
+&lt;sup>44 Obasi M. N. The Abuse of Positions by Directors of Companies vis-à-vis the interest of Shareholders, IJILJ Vol. 4, December 2019, 185.

-- (ii) Frequent Oversea Trips: It's normal to observe people travelling outside of the nation on a regular basis.
-They travel in first class and stay in five-star hotels as they set off on their adventures.
-These ostentatious costs have a negative impact on businesses' profits. - (iii) Giving lucrative contracts to their businesses or businesses in which they have interests: The directors sometimes, modify the contract award to an exaggerated or outrageous sum in order to accomplish this.
-All of these are intended to keep a family bond intact, win over a challenging partner, or obtain a sizable portion of the contract granted to friends.
-If it is, however, to their private businesses, it will mean a monetary payout to the directors as well as a reduction in the profits of the company.
-Giving contracts to friends, family, partners, or relatives creates a major conflict of interest for the firm and, indirectly, the shareholders, who are inevitably impacted by the failure to declare dividends owing to a decrease in earnings.44 - (iv) Non-collateralized loans: Occasionally, the directors see the clients' deposits as their own private funds, which they are free to spend any way they like. - (v) False reporting of altered accounts: Some directors may choose to produce fictitious reports that purport to indicate strong financial success and profitability while in reality there is nothing to show for it. - (vi) Lack of competence and skills: Incompetence and lack of the necessary skills on the effective management of the company also lead to directors' breach of duty.
-Where a director does not have the knowledge required in the management of the company, he tends to abandon his duty to another person who may not have the overall interest of the company at heart, thereby running down the company. - (vii) Lack of confidentiality or trust: Leaking or unauthorised 'sharing' of information outside of the board is unlikely to cause anything other than problems, especially in a world where reputation damage is a key risk for all organisations.
-Board members need to be aware of the Codes of Conduct in place and it should be made clear what information should and shouldn't be kept confidential. - (viii) Conflicting agendas: Boards led by individuals who do not have the best interests of the business at heart (or indeed who do not have the right skills) and are motivated by a personal or political agenda, are likely to incite conflict and ultimately impact upon the running of the business itself.
-It is imperative that directors are aware and reminded of their legal duty to act in a way that is most likely to promote the success of the company for the benefit of its members as a whole and not for any other reason, personal or otherwise.
+- or relatives creates a major conflict of interest for the firm and, indirectly, the shareholders, who are inevitably impacted by the failure to declare dividends owing to a decrease in earnings. - 4.
+Non-collateralized loans: Occasionally, the directors see the clients' deposits as their own private funds, which they are free to spend anyway they like. - 5.
+False reporting of altered accounts: Some directors may choose to produce fictitious reports that purport to indicate strong financial success and profitability while in reality there is nothing to show for it. - 6.
+Lack of competence and skills: Incompetence and lack of the necessary skills on the effective management of the company also lead to directors' breach of duty.
+Where a director does not have the knowledge required in the management of the company, he tends to abandon his duty to another person who may not have the overall interest of the company at heart, thereby running down the company. - 7.
+Lack of confidentiality or trust: Leaking or unauthorised 'sharing' of information outside of the board is unlikely to cause anything other than problems, especially in a world where reputational damage is a key risk for all organisations.
+Board members need to be aware of the Codes of Conduct in place and it should be made clear what information should and shouldn't be kept confidential. - 8.
+Conflicting agendas: Boards led by individuals who do not have the best interests of the business at heart (or indeed who do not have the right skills) and are motivated by a personal or political agenda, are likely to incite conflict and ultimately impact upon the running of the business itself.
+It is imperative that directors are aware and reminded of their legal duty to act in a way that is most likely to promote the success of the company for the benefit of its members as a whole and not for any other reason, personal or otherwise. - 9.
+Lack of order and respect: It's important that board members operate in respect for one another, staff and other key stakeholders; that the firm's key values are reflected both inside and outside of the firm.
+Ensuring order and respect helps to build a framework for the business and to hold the board itself to account.